When it comes to sexual health, the trusty combo of condoms and lube remains the single most effective way to minimise the risk of STIs and HIV.

 If you’re in a relationship and thinking about stopping condom use, you should talk things through to make sure you’re on the same page.
 It’s also a good idea to get a sexual health check and make sure neither of you has any other viruses or infections.

-If you have any concerns you can contact SX to speak with one of our sexual health advisors.
+If you have any concerns you can contact SX to speak with one of the team.